History of Bosnia and Herzegovina in Timeline

 In 2013, Hamza Alić won the silver medal in shot put at the European Indoor Championships.

-2013: Milena Nikolić is the UEFA Women's Champions League top scorer
+2013: UEFA Women's Champions League

-In 2013–14, Milena Nikolić, a member of the women's national team, was the UEFA Women's Champions League top scorer.
+In 2013, Milena Nikolić, a member of the women's national team, was the 2013–14 UEFA Women's Champions League top scorer.

-In the 2013 census, 52.86% of the population considered their mother tongue Bosnian, 30.76% Serbian, 14.6% Croatian and 1.57% another language, with 0.21% not giving an answer.
+In the 2013 census, 52.86% of the population considered their mother tongue Bosnian, 30.76% Serbian, 14.6% Croatian, and 1.57% another language.

-February 2014: Bosnian Spring Protests
+February 2014: Bosnian Spring Protests Begin

 December 2014: International Debt

-As of December 2014, the international debt was $5.1 billion.
+As of December 31, 2014, Bosnia and Herzegovina's international debt was $5.1 billion.

 Since 2014, the N1 platform has broadcast as an affiliate of CNN International, with offices in Sarajevo, Zagreb and Belgrade.

-2015: Forest Ownership
+2015: Forest Ownership Statistics

-In 2015, the Bosnia and Herzegovina national under-16 team won two gold medals, winning both 2015 European Youth Summer Olympic Festival as well as the 2015 FIBA Europe Under-16 Championship.
+In 2015, the Bosnia and Herzegovina national under-16 basketball team won two gold medals, winning both 2015 European Youth Summer Olympic Festival as well as the 2015 FIBA Europe Under-16 Championship.

-2015: Amel Tuka Wins Bronze Medal at IAAF World Athletics Championships
+2015: IAAF World Athletics Championships

-May 2016: Eurostat Conclusion on Census Methodology
+May 2016: Eurostat Conclusion on Census

 December 2016: Public Debt Comparison

-In 2016, Danis Tanović's film "Death in Sarajevo" won the Silver Bear Grand Jury Prize.
-It highlights Bosnian filmmakers achieving international prominence.
+In 2016, Danis Tanović's film Death in Sarajevo won the Silver Bear Grand Jury Prize.

 Loading Video...

-On 31 December 2017, the Council of Ministers of Bosnia and Herzegovina issued a report stating that public debt was reduced by €389.97 million, or more than 6%, compared to 31 December 2016.
-By the end of December 2017, public debt was €5.92 billion, which amounted to 35.6% of GDP.
+On December 31, 2017, the Council of Ministers of Bosnia and Herzegovina reported that public debt was reduced by €389.97 million, or more than 6%, compared to December 31, 2016.
+The public debt was €5.92 billion, amounting to 35.6% of GDP.

-December 2017: Registered companies revenue
+December 2017: Registered Companies and Revenues

-As of 31 December 2017, there were 32,292 registered companies in the country, with revenues of €33.572 billion that year.
+As of December 2017, there were 32,292 registered companies in Bosnia and Herzegovina, with combined revenues of €33.572 billion for the year.

 2017: Tourism Statistics

 In 2017, 1,307,319 tourists visited Bosnia and Herzegovina, an increase of 13.7%, and had 2,677,125 overnight hotel stays, a 12.3% increase from the previous year.
-Also, 71.5% of the tourists came from foreign countries.
+71.5% of the tourists came from foreign countries.

-2017: Foreign direct investment
+2017: Foreign Direct Investment

-In 2017, the country received €397.35 million in foreign direct investment, which equals 2.5% of GDP.
+In 2017, Bosnia and Herzegovina received €397.35 million in foreign direct investment, equivalent to 2.5% of GDP.

-2017: Unemployment rate
+2017: Unemployment Rate

-June 2018: Public Debt Statistics
+June 2018: Public Debt

-December 2018: Bosnian Membership Action Plan
+December 2018: NATO Approves Membership Action Plan

 In December 2018, NATO approved a Bosnian Membership Action Plan.

-2018: Tourism Statistics
+2018: Tourism Increase

 In 2018, 1,378,542 tourists visited Bosnia-Herzegovina, an increase of 12.6%, and had 2,871,004 overnight hotel stays, a 13.8% increase from the previous year.
 71.8% of the tourists came from foreign countries.